A change stream watches and streams out a Cloud Spanner database's data changes—inserts, updates, and deletes—in near real-time.

 Reading change streams

-Spanner offers two ways to read a change stream's data:
+Spanner offers multiple ways to read a change stream's data:

 Through Dataflow, using the Apache Beam SpannerIO connector.
 This is our recommended solution for most change stream applications.
 Google also provides Dataflow templates for common use cases.